Leander Starr Jameson: Death

 Sir Leander Starr Jameson, 1st Bt., died on the afternoon of Monday, 26 November 1917, at his home, 2 Great Cumberland Place, Hyde Park, in London.
 His body was laid in a vault at Kensal Green Cemetery on 29 November 1917, where it remained until 1920 when it was exhumed and reburied alongside Cecil Rhodes at Malindidzimu Hill, a granite hill in the Matobo National Park, 40 km south of Bulawayo.
 It was designated by Cecil Rhodes as the resting place for those who served Great Britain well in Africa.

 Biographies, portraits and honours

 Jameson's life is the subject of a number of biographies, including The Life of Jameson by Ian Colvin (1922, Vol. 1 and 1923, Vol. 2), Dr. Jameson by G. Seymour Fort (1918), and The If Man by Chris Ash (2012).
 The Jameson Raid has been the subject of numerous articles and books, and remains a fascinating historical riddle more than one hundred years after the events of the Raid took place.

 There are three portraits of Jameson in the National Portrait Gallery in London.
 One of these was by one of his elder brothers, Middleton Jameson, R.A.
 (1851–1919).

 During the colonial period, the Zambian town of Chipata was named "Fort Jameson" in Jameson's honour.

+The English poet Rudyard Kipling wrote If— in honor of Jameson and his raid.